A flurry of activity, confusion as Washington continues phase one of reopening amid the new coronavirus

 That guidance applies to retailers and wholesalers of new and used vehicles, as well as motor vessels, according to other guidance on the issue.

 Inslee Wednesday evening also released guidance allowing some drive-up religious services to proceed.
-It requires people to remain in their cars with the windows up, unless they are more than 6 feet from the person conducting the services, according to a copy of that guidance.
+It requires people to remain in their cars with the windows up, unless they are more than 6 feet from the person conducting the service, according to a copy of that guidance.

 No more than 10 people can be in the vehicle while attending services, and they must be members of the same household.
 No food or beverages are allowed during services, meaning, for example, that participants can’t take Communion.